plan44/plan44-feed/leth-config/README.md

    With macOS 10.13 and later, the APFS file system allows creating extra volumes without partitioning or reserving any space - this is much better than a disk image (*Disk Utility -> Edit -> Add APFS volume...*)

 2. XCode needs to be installed (to get the basic build tools)
+   - Note that command line tools also need to be installed (`/usr/bin/xcode-select --install`).

 3. Some utilities are needed from homebrew
    - install brew [as described here](https://brew.sh)
    - `brew tap homebrew/dupes`
-   - `brew install coreutils findutils gawk gnu-getopt gnu-tar grep wget quilt xz`
+   - `brew install coreutils findutils gawk gnu-getopt gnu-tar gnu-time grep wget quilt xz`
    - `brew ln gnu-getopt --force`

 Also see [https://openwrt.org/docs/guide-developer/quickstart-build-images](https://openwrt.org/docs/guide-developer/quickstart-build-images) for general info about OpenWrt bootstrap.